verma16Ayush/profpoll/README.md

 ```bash
     cd profpoll
 ```
-create a virtual enviornment and activate it, I will be using `python3`'s venv tool.
+create a virtual enviornment and activate it, This document uses `python3`'s venv tool.
 Feel free to use any other that you like.

 ```bash
     python3 -m venv .venv
     ./.venv/bin/activate
 ```
-First we will need to install dependencies. all the dependencies are neatly frozen using `pip freeze` into the `requirements.txt` file.
-If you install any new dependencies, make sure to add them to `requirements.txt` as well.
+First we will need to install dependencies.
+All the dependencies are neatly frozen using `pip freeze` into the `requirements.txt` file.
+In case any new dependencies are installed, make sure to add them to requirements.txt file
 To install the dependencies:
 ```bash
     pip install -r requirements.txt
 ```

-> NOTE: to list any new dependencies that you install
+> To list any new dependencies that were installed
 ```bash
     pip freeze > requirements.txt
 ```